mutinyproject/docs/docs/design.md

 Mutiny is a project inspired by multiple different Linux distributions, software made in response to system hegemony, embedded systems, interest in BSD-styles of design, and an interest in forward-thinking system design.
 Systems can be integrated, be well put together, and allow for deviance.
-They must.

 Systems should carry as little legacy, and give as little bend to the popular software and development groups as possible.
-Open standards exist for this very reason, to give us the ablity to create diversity in the computer world while preserving the ability to maintain a level of operability with systems of other origin, ideology, and reasoning.
+Open standards exist for this very reason, to give us the ability to create diversity in the computer world while preserving the ability to maintain a level of interoperability with systems of other origin, ideology, and reasoning.

-Additionally, this ideal system should aim for using the best solution, with the best developers, and the people most partaking in this line of thinking, over any alternative.
-No developing for proprietary unixes anymore, no more RedHat, no more GNU, no more groups with all the power; decentralize.

-Software should be chosen that is in line with the idea of a slim, opinionated (but not difficult to use if you don't entirely agree with the choices made) operating system.
+Decentralize.
+Using software from one development group means you become beholden to the interests of that group, and it promotes vendor lock-in; the clearest example of this would be how much the state of the Unix desktop and server has changed because of the choices that GNOME, RedHat, etc. have made.

 We live in a time where systems are changing rapidly, and the possibilities of system design are changing in new exciting ways.
 Mutiny is a response to this, an attempt to carry out